-Some people may be interested in taking B vitamins, since those substances have usefulness in calming nerves and staving off stress.
+- Vitamin B supplements.
+Some individuals find B vitamins to be useful in calming nerves and managing stress.
 A B-complex vitamin could help in restoring balance to the nervous system, easing stress on all the body systems that are struggling under the addiction and withdrawal itself.

 Liver Restoration and Natural Products

-The liver is responsible for storing toxins from the breakdown of substances, and prescription painkiller abuse can put severe stress on the liver as a result of the chemical nature of the drugs.
+The liver is responsible for storing toxins from the breakdown of substances, and prescription painkiller abuse can put severe stress on this organ.
 Many medications like Vicodin, Percocet or Lortab contain acetaminophen, which can cause liver failure if they are taken excessively.

 Other detox drinks include herbal remedies of questionable scientific and medical efficacy.
 Glutamine drinks have been said to ease strong cravings for more drugs during withdrawal, while taurine is supposed to ease the discomfort of opioid withdrawal.
 Tryptophan and melatonin supplements are suggested for insomnia and other sleep disturbances.